timothyhull/breadpool-self-eval/docs/evaluations.md

         And here is the broader feedback:

         Breadpool didn't have any areas of improvement that were detriment to a game.
 He did call off a jam early when the jammer only did one hand tap, but after the jam was called, he realized his mistake and apologized to the crew head and his jammer.
 Breadpool always had a calm demeanor and a great attitude.
 He never lost his cool during a stressful game.

         Cordially,
         Officials Certification

+## Evaluation #3

+??? clipboard "WFTDA NA West Regional Playoffs - 14-16 June, 2024 :material-cursor-default-click-outline:"

+    === "Overview :material-cursor-default-click-outline:"

+        [this is an automated email]

+        Dear Breadpool (He/Him; Rose City Rollers),

+        This is an automated email from Certification, designed to let you know that **REDACTED** (as a(n) Crew Head Official) filled out an eval for WFTDA North America: West Regional Championship, an event from 6/14/2024 to 6/16/2024, involving 5 sanctioned games for WFTDA, during which you served as OPR.
+Here is the evaluation:

+    === "Evaluation :material-cursor-default-click-outline:"

+        Here is the evaluation:

+        Awareness, attention, focus, skating ability, triage, initiation and impact assessment, knowledge, judgment, and positioning are all of the highest caliber and exceed the expectations of even “play-off officials”.
+Breadpool reliably maintained the rear OPR position throughout the tournament’s games.
+Of particular note, his skating skills, even at speed, enabled him to maintain excellent positioning and focus even with fast-paced packs, however he didn’t hesitate to drop and rotate when necessary.

+        Cordially,
+        Officials Certification